The Apple Watch 8 has been on our minds for some time. Now it’s here, we can’t wait to get into the details and new features!

 Apple Watch SE 2?

 Despite the fact that the Apple Watch is the best watch of the year, it’s also a lot of money.
 Isn’t it possible that a less expensive model may offer many of the same benefits?
-Both first-time watch wearers and those on a tighter budget may appreciate the Apple Watch SE, a $279 watch from Apple.
+Both first-time watch wearers and those on a tighter budget may appreciate the Apple Watch SE 2, a circa $250 watch from Apple.

 This new smartwatch is set to use the latest S8 Chip, and it will be cheaper than the previous SE options.
 However, the latest information shows the watch doesn’t include an always-on display and the design features a thick bezel.